 So my girlfriend and I started talking today about the possibility of a short Easter weekend trip to the German city of Cologne to see friends who have recently moved there.
 So I decided to use that to test twtTrip.

 After entering the details, twtTrip creates two pages for you.
 First, this one which is the one where similar people going to the same place at the same time will be grouped together for possible meetings.
 Then called “where will @MarkONeill go next?” where all my future trips will be grouped together on the same page.
 I can embed it on my website / blog as a widget.

 One thing which I find weird though – my messages don’t get sent to Twitter.com as Tweets!
 For something that markets itself as the travel version of Twitter and then doesn’t even send your Tweets to Twitter is somewhat ironic.

 And I’ve kept the best for last.
 When Twitter stopped sending alerts to mobile phones, I was one of the many people who was extremely disappointed (OK, pissed off).
 So Twe2 is a service that I am really enjoying at the moment.

-Available in LOTS of countries, Twe2 will SMS you your Twitter direct messages and replies.
+Available, Twe2 will SMS you your Twitter direct messages and replies.
 They will also SMS you any search terms you specify that pop up on Twitter.